Monte Carlo with Determinantal Point Processes: Statement of the results

 To bound \eqref{e:toBound}, it is enough to bound $K_N(x,x)\omega(x)/\omega_{eq}^{\otimes d}(x)$ since $K_N$ is a positive definite kernel.
 Obtaining tight bounds is problem-dependent.
-For Jacobi measures, such bounds can be found for instance in \citep{Gau09}.
+Interestingly, for Jacobi measures, these bounds have been an active topic of research and we can use e.g. the bounds in \citep{Gau09} for our rejection sampling.
+This means that in practice, we can apply our method in the classical cases where Gaussian quadrature is applied.

-Overall, the cost of the sampling algorithm described in this section is the Achille's heel of Monte Carlo with DPPs for now.
-Without taking into account the evaluation of orthogonal polynomials nor rejection sampling, the number of basic operations is as much as for Gram-Schmidt orthogonalization of $N$ vectors of dimension $N$, that is of order $N^3$ \cite[Section 5.2]{GoVa12}.
-Improving this cost is out of the scope of this paper, but we further comment on this issue in Section~\ref{s:discussion}.
+We now discuss the cost of sampling a multivariate OP Ensemble.
+Without taking into account the evaluation of orthogonal polynomials nor rejection sampling\footnote{The cost of the rejection steps, in particular, depends on the tightness of the bound of \eqref{e:toBound} and would need further study.}, the number of basic operations is as much as for Gram-Schmidt orthogonalization of $N$ vectors of dimension $N$, that is of order $N^3$ \cite[Section 5.2]{GoVa12}.
+This means that Monte Carlo with DPPs is to be used when the gain in accuracy in Theorem~\ref{DPPMC Th2} is worth spending a cubic computational budget to obtain the quadrature nodes.
+Such settings arise in Bayesian inference with expensive models in the natural sciences, where evaluating the integrand once can easily be a question of hours or more.
+Those are the same application areas as discussed for Bayesian quadrature in Section~\ref{s:bq}.

+Additionally, we note that our central limit Theorems~\ref{DPPMC Th1}, \ref{DPPMC Th2} and \ref{DPPMC Th3} are independent of the algorithm we use to sample the multivariate OP Ensemble.
+Should a faster algorithm come out, this would further augment the applicability of Monte Carlo with DPPs.
+Fast sampling algorithms are out of the scope of this paper, but there are reasons to think they do exist.
+First, when $d=1$ and the reference measure is Jacobi \eqref{Jacobi measure}, sampling the OP Ensemble can already be done rejection-free and in time $\mathcal{O}(N^2)$ by diagonalizing a tridiagonal random matrix that only requires sampling independent beta variables \citep{KiNe04}.
+Second, some discrete examples of DPPs can also be sampled in time $\cO(N\log N)$ \cite[Chapter 4]{LyPe16}.
+Third, since Monte Carlo with DPPs closely connects with methods such as QMC (Section~\ref{s:qmc}) and Bayesian quadrature (Section~\ref{s:bq}), inspiration could be drawn from fast methods that exist for these families of algorithms \citep{DiKuSl13,BaLaOb12,BOGOS15}.